mithi/mpc/README.md

 - We should minimize the cross track error `cte`, we want to be in our desired position
 - We should minimize our heaidng error `epsi`, we want to be oriented to our desired heading
-- If possible, we want to go as fast as we can `v = 100 mph`
+- If possible, we want to go as fast as we can.
+I set this to `v = 100` but you can play around with this.
 - We don't want to be erratic on our driving IE:
 - 1. We don't want to steer if we don't really need to
 - 2. We don't want to accelerate or brake if we don't really need to